Ouxsoft/LXD-Cloud/README.md

 Install with Ansible Galaxy
 ```
-ansible-galaxy collection install hxtree.lxd_cloud
+$ ansible-galaxy collection install hxtree.lxd_cloud
 ```

 # Ansible Installation

-If you don't already have Ansible installed complete the following
+Ansible is required to run this collection.
+If you don't already have Ansible installed, complete the following:

 On Ubuntu
 ```